MethodsAndPractices/vsteam/.docs/Remove-VSTeamWorkItemField.md

 ```

-In the example for Set-VSTeamWorkItemField, the Priority field of the impediment WorkItem type was modified, here the inherited field is deleted taking the field back to its original definition.
-Attempting to delete a system field does not return an error or make any change
+In the example for Set-VSTeamWorkItemField, the "Priority" field of the "Impediment" WorkItem type was modified, here the inherited field is deleted, taking the field back to its original definition.
+Running the command a second time, and attempting to delete the system field does not return an error or make any change.

 ## PARAMETERS